alenia/gogaruco_proposal_2012/proposal.md

 Breaking concepts down into logical chunks, tackling them in isolation, etc...
 Sound familiar?
 This is how we write tests but it is also how a mathematician writes proofs.
-Exploring the similarities and differences between teh two can bring us back to our profession's mathematical roots.
+Exploring the similarities and differences between the two can bring us back to our profession's mathematical roots.
-In this talk, we will look at mathematical proofs and Ruby code side-by-side in an effort ot uncover why these sorts of puzzles are appealing.
+In this talk, we will look at mathematical proofs and Ruby code side-by-side in an effort to uncover why these sorts of puzzles are appealing.
 I'll explain a few mathematical 'methods' through Ruby code, but don't worry, no math background is required.